tmbdev-archive/pytorch-imagenet-wds/README.md

-**NB: This repository illustrates how to minimally change an existing PyTorch program to use WebDataset.
+**This repository illustrates how to minimally change an existing PyTorch program to use WebDataset.
 If you are starting from scratch, you probably want to write your code differently.
 In particular, for large multinode training, your code becomes simpler if you don't use epochs and instead train on a continuous stream of batches.**

 **Have a look at https://github.com/tmbdev/wds-distributed to understand how sharding works with DistributedDataParallel training.**

+**NB: This repository needs to be updated to the latest version of WebDataset.**

 # Introduction